The Heroic Slave: The Fictitious Madison Washington

-One aspect of The Heroic Slave was that it included many fictional elements.
-The narrative written by Frederick Douglass was based on the famous Creole revolt led by an enslaved cook, Madison Washington.
-Douglass's fictional Madison Washington was a deeply romanticized character, which strongly deviated from nonfiction accounts of the real Madison Washington.
-Two other authors by the names of William Wells Brown and Lydia Maria Child also wrote fictitious accounts of the Creole uprising after Douglass's version came out, and all three versions portrayed the story's details differently.
+The Heroic Slave included many fictional elements.
+The narrative was based on the famous Creole revolt led by an enslaved cook, Madison Washington.
+Douglass's fictional Madison Washington was a deeply romanticized character, deviating from nonfiction accounts of the real Madison Washington.
+William Wells Brown and Lydia Maria Child also wrote fictitious accounts of the Creole uprising after Douglass's version came out, and all three versions portrayed the story's details differently.
 For example, Douglass doesn't give many details as to why Washington decided to escape in the first place, but Brown blames it on his failure to "gather an insurrection of slaves" and Childs says his wife, Susan, persuades him to leave.
-Additionally, the locations that Washington travels to are different in every version, along with who captured him once he landed.
-Brown's version explains the details of the revolt further, while Child's version (like Douglass) incorporates certain details like Susan "rushing into his arms" once they met up again.
+Additionally, the locations that Washington travels to are different in the three versions, as well as who captured him once he landed.
+Brown's version explains the details of the revolt further, while Child's version (like Douglass's) incorporates certain details like Susan "rushing into his arms" once they met up again.

 Nonfiction vs. Fiction

-Douglass specifically points out that Washington's motives involved fighting for his freedom and natural rights, but not necessarily being part of the abolitionist movement.
+Douglass points out that Washington's motives involved fighting for his freedom and natural rights but not necessarily being part of the abolitionist movement.
 However, in the nonfiction accounts of the revolt, Washington expressed his strong support for the abolitionist movement, having met many abolitionists like Lindley Murray Moore and Henry Highland Garnet.
 The fictitious versions also don't embellish on what may have inspired Washington to lead a slave revolt as big as the Creole.
-Nonfiction accounts have pointed to major precedents of Washington's revolt being events like the La Amistad revolt and white minister, Abel Brown's mission to help slaves escape in Maryland.
+Nonfiction accounts have pointed to major precedents of Washington's revolt being events like the La Amistad revolt and white minister Abel Brown's mission to help slaves in Maryland escape.
 Additionally, according to the "Protest of the Crew of the American Brig Creole" published by the New Orleans Advertiser, many more white passengers died than were actually reported by Douglass.
-Lastly, doubts have been brought forward regarding Washington's sole leadership during the revolt.
-In the same article written in the New Orleans Advertiser, five crew members aboard the ship affirmed that in addition to Washington, Ben Blacksmith, Elijah Morris, and D. Ruffin were also leaders of the revolt who killed the white passenger on guard.
-Despite these many differences, one consistent factor between fiction and nonfiction was Douglass's physical description of Washington as a strong masculine figure - this was indeed corroborated by other witnesses.
-Overall, many details remain unclear, and whether any of these accounts are fabrications of the truth still remains unknown.
+Lastly, doubts have been raised regarding Washington's sole leadership of revolt.
+In the same article in the New Orleans Advertiser, five crew members aboard the ship affirmed that, in addition to Washington, Ben Blacksmith, Elijah Morris, and D. Ruffin were also leaders of the revolt who killed the white passenger on guard.
+Despite these differences, Douglass's description of Washington as a strong masculine figure was corroborated by other witnesses.
+Overall, many details remain unclear, and whether any of these accounts are fabrications remains unknown.